andreacolledan/qura/README.md

 $ qura examples/dumbNot.pqr -g gatecount
 Inferred type: Qubit -o[1,0] Qubit
 ```
-Each linear arrow is indexed with two numbers: the first one tells us the size of the circuit build by `dumbNot` according to the chosen metric, while the second one tells us the size of the circuit wires that are captured inside the function's closure (in this case, no wires are captured).
+The linear arrow type is indexed with two numbers: the first one gives us an upper bound to the size of the circuit built by `dumbNot` according to the chosen metric, while the second one tells us the size of the circuit wires that are captured inside the function's closure (in this case, no wires are captured).
 The latter annotation, although technical in nature, is essential to correctly estimate circuit size in many cases.

-In such a simple example, there is no incentive to verify this porperty, as opposed to test it: dumbNot always builds the same circuit, regardless of its input.
-We can run the program once
+In such a simple example, there is no incentive to *verify* this porperty, as opposed to *test* it: `dumbNot` always builds the same circuit, regardless of its input.
+We might as well have executed `dumbNot`, checked the resulting circuit and obtained the same information about its size, without the need for a type system at all.
 Where QuRA really excels is in the verification of *circuit families*, that is, functions that build different circuits depending on some input parameter.
-Proto-Quipper-R supports a limited form of depdendency, which is restricted to the indices used to annotate types.
-This allows to verify entire circit families at once, obtaining generic, parametric upper bounds that hold for *any* of their instances.
-E.g. the `qft` circuit family is implemented as follows:
+PQR supports a limited form of depdendency, which is restricted to the numerical indices used to annotate types.
+This allows to verify entire circuit families at once, obtaining generic, parametric upper bounds that hold for *any* choice of parameters.
+E.g. the `qft` circuit family is implemented in PQR as follows:
 ```
-[...] -- auxiliary functions

 let rotate = forall m. lift forall k.\((ctrls, trg), ctrl)::((List[j<k] Qubit, Qubit), Qubit).
     let (ctrl, trg) = (force cR @ m+1-k @ 0 @ 0) ctrl trg in
     (ctrls:ctrl, trg)